Sessions Five

-Ministry of Sound Sessions Five is an electro house, dance music compilation album.
-It is the fifth installment of the Australian Ministry of Sound "sessions" series which started in 2004.
-There are 42 tracks across the two discs mixed by The Potbelleez and Goodwill.
-The album is the first appearance for The Potbelleez in the Sessions series and the second for Goodwill.
-Sessions Five finished 2008 in the number 4 position in the ARIA 2008 End Of Year Top 50 Dance Albums Charts and in position 7 of the ARIA Top 50 Compilations Chart for 2008.
+Ministry of Sound Sessions Five is an electro house, dance music compilation album released on 31 May 2008.
+It features 42 tracks mixed by The Potbelleez and Goodwill and is the fifth instalment of the Ministry of Sound Australia "Sessions" series which began in 2004.
+The album features The Potbelleez for the only time in the Sessions series.
+It also contains the second appearance for Goodwill, who would also feature in Sessions Six.

+Sessions Five finished in the number 4 position in the ARIA 2008 End Of Year Top 50 Dance Albums Charts and in position 7 of the ARIA Top 50 Compilations Chart for 2008.